SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Outbound & Affiliate Link Click Tracking:** Measure when users click on links to leave your site, pushing an `external_link_click` event, conditionally identifying affiliate links (with `rel="sponsored"`) and pushing a separate `affiliate_link_click` event.
 * **Jump Link Click Tracking:** Tracks engagement with your Jump Links Block by pushing a `jump_link_click` event, letting you see which sections your users are most interested in.

 SEO 44's integration with Google Tag Manager pushes valuable events to the `dataLayer` for use in Google Analytics.
-The plugin provides an import file and detailed instructions for setting up Google Tag Manager and Google Analytics to receive event tracking data.
+The plugin includes an import file and detailed [Instructions for setting up Google Tag Manager and Google Analytics to receive event-tracking data](https://seo44plugin.com/search-appearance-toolkit-seo-44/integrations-setup-guide/).

-= Webmaster Verification =
-Verify your site with search engines quickly and easily.
-Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the corresponding fields in the Integrations tab.
-The plugin handles the rest, adding site verification meta tags to your website's head.
-No coding required.

 == Frequently Asked Questions ==